Please enable JavaScript to view this site.

 The xent file defines a lookup into a database of your choice via SQL.
 This can be called from the workflow via the Enrich XML from database workflow component.

-One alternative to the xent option is the built-in function, ng:databaseLookup, which is more flexible and can be used directly in the designer.
+A better alternative to the xent option is the built-in function, ng:databaseLookup, which is more flexible and can be used directly in the designer and in expressions in the workflow.

 You can use variables, normal XPath functions and even the built in Xpath-functions, when you setup the parameter.
 The use of a variable is covered here.